 If however your driver is asking for a set price and won’t use the meter, you have two options — refuse to accept the extortion and look for another cab, or agree to a price and accept it for what it is.
 For travelling locally you should never pay more than IDR50k.
 If you are travelling from the beachfront or somewhere popular where ride-sharing apps are banned and the locals have a monopoly you will get hit up for a lot more.

-If you are at a supermarket, like Bintang Supermarket in Seminyak the local drivers will ask for a high set price and you may be better of simply walking along the road and waiting for a cruising cab which are plentiful.
+If you are at a supermarket, like Bintang Supermarket in Seminyak the local drivers will ask for a high set price and you may be better off simply walking along the road and waiting for a cruising cab.
+There are plenty of them.

-4. Having a taxi called to your accommodation.
+5. Having a taxi called to your accommodation

 If you have a taxi called to your accommodation then you’re good to go.
 It will be on the meter (although it never hurts to ask when you get in) and the taxi driver’s reputation is somewhat tied to the accommodation you are staying at.